aichallenge/aichallenge/worker/README.md

 until that happens (and perhaps still afterwards), it is documented here.

 There should be an `aichallenge` user, under which the main worker process will run.
-There should also be some number of sequentially numbered runner user accounts, `aichallenge-run0` and so on.
+There should also be some number of sequentially numbered runner user accounts:
+`aichallenge-run0` and so on.
 Currently, a maximum of 100 are supported, but you need only create as many as you expect to user.
 Be advised that the runner does maintain a lock on a user account while running, so there should be at least as many as you expect